spiral/docs/components/validation.md

 }
 ```

-We can now modify our validation code in controller:
+We can now modify our validation code within controller:

 ```php
 public function index()